Ueva/BaRL-SimpleOptions/README.md

 Key classes:

-- `Option`: An abstract class representing an option with an initiation set, option policy, and termination condition.
+- `BaseOption`: An abstract class representing an option with an initiation set, option policy, and termination condition.
 - `BaseEnvironment`: An abstract base class representing an agent's environment.
 The environment specification is based on the OpenAI Gym `Env` specifciation, but does not implement it directly.
 It supports both primitive actions and options, as well as functionality for constructing State-Transition Graphs (STGs) out-of-the-box using NetworkX.
 - `OptionAgent`: A class representing an HRL agent, which can interact with its environment and has access to a number of options.
 It includes implementations of Macro-Q Learning and Intra-Option learning, with many customisable features.

 This code was written with tabular, graph-based HRL methods in mind.
-It's less of a plug-and-play repository, and is intended to be used to as a basic framework for developing your own `Option` and `Environment` implementations.
+It's less of a plug-and-play repository, and is intended to be used to as a basic framework for developing your own `BaseOption` and `Environment` implementations.

 ## How to Install